 In many cases, doctors who seek addiction treatment will agree to random drug testing, even after their initial recovery is established.
 This could continue into the time where they move back into their practice and begin seeing patients again.
-The reason for this is to allow for “unambiguous success markers,” according to the University of Florida.
-Because doctors are working with patients and attempting to treat and protect them, they have to be sober and sharp as well as able to take care of themselves.
+The reason for this is to allow for “unambiguous success markers, because doctors are working with patients and attempting to treat and protect them, they have to be sober and sharp as well as able to take care of themselves.
 These tests can prove that they are while also giving them a reminder of the need to take their recovery seriously, even months or years into it.
 Many physician health programs use urine testing to ensure that doctors are clean and sober.

 Doctors often feel that no one can understand what they are going through except for another doctor.
 Because the job is so stressful and intense, peers can actually provide the kind of treatment doctors need by just being there to listen and help.
 While many doctors would have trouble being treated by their colleagues, it is important for these individuals to encourage each other to attend treatment and get help.

 Some hospitals may pair doctors with one of their peers after addiction treatment in order to help them stay on track.
 This in itself is a treatment because it reinforces correct behavior in the same way resocialization does in addiction rehab.
 Because the doctor is able to talk to someone else who knows what they are going through and supports their recovery, they will become stronger in the long run.